X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Related Work

-\textbf{Deepfake Detection via Multimodal Large Language Model} Vision and language are the two important signals for human perception, and visual-language multimodal learning has thus drawn a lot of attention in the AI community.
-Recently, the LLaVA series \citep{liu2023visualinstructiontuning,liu2024llavanext,liu2023improvedllava} have explored a simple and effective approach for visual-language multimodal modeling.
-In the field of deepfake detection, \citep{jia2024chatgptdetectdeepfakesstudy,shield} have investigated the potential of prompt engineering in face forgery analysis and proposed that existing MLLMs show better explainability than previous conventional deepfake detectors.
-More recently, \citep{common-reasoning} proposed using pairs of human-generated visual questions answering (VQA) to construct the fine-tuning dataset, but manually creating detailed annotations can be costly.
-Furthermore, deepfake artifacts can be subtle and often ununderstandable to humans, as evidenced in \citep{kobis2021fooled}.
-As a result, human-labeled data may not serve as a ``standard answer'' to fine-tune MLLMs to detect deepfakes.
-Another just-released work \citep{huang2024ffaa} proposes an automatic approach using GPT-4o to generate annotations and train MLLM with the resulting VQA pairs.
-However, a new critical question was then raised: \textit{Can MLLMs (\textit{e.g.,} LLaVa) fully comprehend the fake clues identified by GPT-4o?} It is reasonable to believe that there remains a capability gap between LLaVa and GPT-4o.
-For this reason, we find that existing works lacking in understanding the limitations of capability and then find ways to enhance the strengths and augment the limitations.
+\paragraph{Deepfake Detection via Multimodal Large Language Model} Vision and language are the two important signals for human perception, and visual-language multimodal learning has thus drawn a lot of attention in the AI community.
+Recently, the LLaVA series \citep{liu2024visual,liu2024llava,liu2024improved} have explored a simple and effective approach for visual-language multimodal modeling.
+In the field of deepfake detection, \citep{jia2024can,shi2024shield} have investigated the potential of prompt engineering in face forgery analysis and proposed that existing MLLMs show better explainability than previous conventional deepfake detectors.
+In addition, \cite{li2024fakebench,foteinopoulou2025hitchhiker,li2024forgerygpt} probed different MLLMs for explainable fake image detection and \cite{li2024fakebench} by presenting a labeled multimodal database for fine-tuning.
+More recently, \citep{zhang2024common} proposed using pairs of human-generated visual questions answering (VQA) to construct the fine-tuning dataset, but manually creating detailed annotations can be very costly.
+Addressing this limitation, \citep{huang2024ffaa} recently introduced an automated pipeline using GPT-4o \citep{achiam2023gpt} to generate VQA pairs for dataset construction and MLLM training.
+However, a new critical question was then raised: \textit{Can MLLMs (\textit{\eg,} LLaVa) fully comprehend the fake clues identified by GPT-4o?} We argue that there could remain a ``capability gap" between different MLLMs, particularly between ``annotation generators" (GPT-4o) and ``consumer models" (LLaVA).
+This gap exposes two unresolved challenges: (1) systematically analyzing the limitations of MLLM-based detectors in understanding all synthetic forgery clues (\eg, identifying specific detection capabilities they lack) and (2) developing methods to enhance their existing strengths (\eg, semantic consistency analysis) while compensating for weaknesses (\eg, fine-grained artifact recognition).
+To our knowledge, most existing works fail to adequately address the two key challenges, leaving a critical void in building more robust and explainable deepfake detection systems.